OpenGeoVis/PVGeo/docs/index_base.rst

 About the Authors
 -----------------

-The ``PVGeo`` code library is managed by `Bane Sullivan`_, graduate student in the Hydrological Science and Engineering interdisciplinary program at the Colorado School of Mines under Whitney Trainor-Guitton.
+The ``PVGeo`` code library was created and is managed by `Bane Sullivan`_, graduate student in the Hydrological Science and Engineering interdisciplinary program at the Colorado School of Mines under Whitney Trainor-Guitton.
 If you would like to contact us, please inquire with `info@pvgeo.org`_.

 .. _Bane Sullivan: http://banesullivan.com
 .. _info@pvgeo.org: mailto:info@pvgeo.org

 It is important to note the project is open source and that many features in this repository were made possible by contributors volunteering their time.
 Please take a look at the `Contributors Page`_ to learn more about the developers of ``PVGeo``.

 .. _Contributors Page: https://github.com/OpenGeoVis/PVGeo/graphs/contributors

 Getting Started
 ---------------

-To begin using the ``PVGeo`` python package, create a new virtual environment and install ``PVGeo`` through pip.
+To begin using the ``PVGeo`` Python package, create/activate your Python virtual environment (we highly recommend using anaconda) and install ``PVGeo`` through
+pip:

 .. code-block:: bash

-    $ conda create -n PVGeoEnv27 python=2.7

-    # Activate the virtual environment
-    $ conda activate PVGeoEnv27

-    # Install PVGeo
-    (PVGeoEnv27) $ pip install PVGeo
+    pip install PVGeo

-    # Now install VTK>=8.1.0
-    (PVGeoEnv27) $ pip install vtk

 .. warning::